UniCredit CEO fights to keep investor confidence with new plan

 A bank spokesman declined to comment.

-Ghizzoni has shown he can take bold measures in the past, launching a 7.5 billion euro (5 billion pound) capital increase at the height of the euro zone crisis and cleaning up the balance sheet with 14 billion euros of writedowns in 2013.
+Ghizzoni has shown he can take bold measures in the past, launching a 7.5 billion euro ($8.28 billion) capital increase at the height of the euro zone crisis and cleaning up the balance sheet with 14 billion euros of writedowns in 2013.

 Not all investors are critical of the CEO's record.